haslamdb/biogpu/docs/workflow_documentation.md

 - **HDF5 Output**: Structured output format for downstream analysis

 **Current Limitations**:
+- No called mutants in the output.
+This may be a problem with determining location in the protein or.
+- Protein database contains only mutant references (no wt variants)
 - Nucleotide pipeline uses simple k-mer counting (no full alignment)
-- Protein database contains only wild-type references (no mutant variants)
 - High identity threshold (90%) may miss divergent resistance variants
 - No integration between nucleotide and protein pipelines